-Contractor shall provide the initial setup of all USPS’s operators by assigning user names, passwords and password levels.
+Provide the initial setup of all USPS’s operators by assigning user names, passwords and password levels.
 Provide a minimum of setup for 20 USPS users.

-Contractor shall remove all default passwords and backdoor entry methods from all CUs before the completion and commission of the equipment.
+Remove all default passwords and backdoor entry methods from all CUs before the completion and commission of the equipment.

 Control unit POINT PARAMETERS